PRO-2684/doc_for/README.md

 assert_eq!(MyEnum::Variant.doc_dyn().unwrap(), " Variant documentation");
 ```

-However, you won't be able to configure the `strip` attribute in this case.
+However, you won't be able to configure the `strip` and `gen_attr` attribute in this case.

 ## ⚙️ Implementation